Tourism in Omaha, Nebraska: Nature

 Fontenelle Forest and the Neale Woods Nature Center are owned by the nonprofit Fontenelle Nature Association.
 Each location features miles of trails, nature exhibits, and educational activities for families and children.
 There are also accessible trails at Fontenelle Forest, in addition to valuable historical information.

 Other notable outdoor attractions in Omaha include Mt.
 Vernon Gardens, N.P.
 Dodge Park, Prairie View Lake and Recreation Area, Standing Bear Lake, Wehrspann Lake at Chalco Hills Recreation Area, and Zorinsky Lake.

 Entertainment

 A combination amusement park and water park called Funplex includes 12 rides, a junior roller coaster and several midway activities.
 The water park has a wave pool, lazy river, kiddie pool and two waterslides.
 Past amusement parks have included the turn-of-the-century Krug Park and the more recent Peony Park.
 The Amazing Pizza Machine is a national award-winning family entertainment center located in the Millard neighborhood.
 It was named a "Top Family Entertainment Center of the World" in 2007.
-Other activities in Omaha include Dave and Buster's, Chuck E. Cheese's, Coco Key Water Resort, Boulder Creek Amusement park, and the Family Fun Center.